-Testing blunders crippled U.S. response as coronavirus spread
+Testing blunders crippled US response as coronavirus spread

 With limited capacity at the CDC lab in Atlanta, the agency placed strict criteria on who could be tested: people with fevers, coughing or difficulty breathing who had also visited Wuhan within the preceding two weeks or who had close contact with someone already confirmed or under investigation for having the virus.

 On Jan.
-30, the day WHO declared the outbreak a public health emergency, Trump again assured the American people that the virus was “very well under control.”
+30, the day the WHO declared the outbreak a public health emergency, Trump again assured the American people that the virus was "very well under control."

 Then he departed for a weekend at his Mar-a-Lago club in Florida, where he tweeted a photo of himself playing golf at his club in West Palm Beach.